Rhys Hadden

 Seminars

-Rhys has spoken at the following seminars in the past 12 months:
+Rhys has spoken at the following events:

 • LexisNexis Webinar: Judicial Review Updated 2018 (Nov 2018)